in The City of Brotherly Love...

-This is my best-selling manual photography course in which I walk students through everything they need to know to make the concepts of manual photography finally click!
-Watching (or rewatching) these 8 modules of video lessons will get you prepared for our weekend work in shooting in manual mode and provide plenty of review afterward.
-You’ll get comfortable with the three key settings—the exposure triangle—and much more, to give you a great foundation to start taking your photography to the next level.
+This is my best-selling manual photography course with everything you need to know to make the concepts of manual photography finally click!
+Watching (or rewatching) these 8 modules of video lessons will prepare you for the workshop and provide plenty of review after.
+You'll get comfortable with the 3 key settings—the exposure triangle—and much more, to give you a great foundation to start taking your photography to the next level.
 (Valued at $159)

-Arrive early to get a FREE session (individual or small group by camera brand, as time allows) to get yourself and your camera ready to hit the ground shooting.
-I’ll give your settings a once-over and get you up to speed on all those buttons and dials!
-We’ll clear up any confusion or problems that have been holding you back.
-The first 5 people to register will be guaranteed an individual session, and other sessions will be “first come, first served” (individual or small group by camera brand) as time allows.
+Arrive early to get a FREE session (first 6 registrants guaranteed a private session—otherwise, small group by camera brand, as time allows) to get yourself and your camera ready to hit the ground shooting.
+I'll give your settings a once-over and get you up to speed on all those buttons and dials!
+We'll clear up any confusion or problems that have been holding you back.
 (Valued at $100)

-During the workshop you’ll get FREE personal portraits by Nick Kelsh!
-Joining Nick in a live workshop gives you a great opportunity to be professionally photographed by a renowned photographer—location, lighting and schedule will dictate when you’ll be photographed, as you’ll be dealing with an artist at work! 🙂 Includes retouched digital files.
+During the workshop you'll get FREE personal portraits by Nick Kelsh!
+Joining Nick in a live workshop gives you a great opportunity to be professionally photographed by a renowned photographer—so be sure to consider that you'll be photographed when deciding what clothes to pack!
+Location, lighting and schedule will dictate when you'll be photographed.
+Includes retouched digital files.
 (Valued at $350)

 Our Historic Venue in “Old City”